turboapps/docs/reference/command_line/unsubscribe.md

-### subscribe
+### unsubscribe

-The `unsubscribe` command unsubscribes for the specified channel.
-It uninstalls the shortcuts and the update task.
+The `unsubscribe` command unsubscribes the specified channel.
+It uninstalls the shortcuts and removes the update task.

 ```
 Usage: unsubscribe <options> <channel>